Current Situation and Analysis

 Drop in the Number of Candidates

-In recent years, it was found that less and less Japanese company workers want to take on overseas assignments, due to reasons such as children’s education, disadvantages in building up personal assets, or because of fear that they will not be able to keep up with the latest technical information or information on company management.
+In recent years, it was found that fewer and fewer Japanese company workers want to take on overseas assignments, due to reasons such as children’s education, disadvantages in building up personal assets, or because of fear that they will not be able to keep up with the latest technical information or information on company management.

-The drop in Japanese workers willing to transfer abroad indicate that there is even stronger needs to appoint local staff in various positions at overseas Japanese subsidiaries.
+The drop in Japanese workers willing to transfer abroad indicates that there is an even stronger need to appoint local staff in various positions at overseas Japanese subsidiaries.

 How to Promote Localization (Difference in Japanese and Western Management Styles)

-It is often said that local staffs’ discomfort towards Japanese management, and human resources system are to be blamed for the delay in localization, and that the solution is to adapt the Japanese system into local ways.
-Based on the concept of cultural context by anthropologist and cross-cultural researcher Edward T. Hall, Japan is placed as high context, and Europe and America as low context societies.
+It is often said that local staffs’ discomfort towards Japanese management and human resources system is to be blamed for the delay in localization and that the solution is to adapt the Japanese system into local ways.
+Based on the concept of cultural context by anthropologist and cross-cultural researcher Edward T. Hall, Japan is placed as high context and Europe and America as low context societies.

 Shiho Nakamura, associate professor of Ritsumeikan University and specialist on human resource management, mentioned in her thesis The localization of human resources in Japanese overseas subsidiaries – from the aspect of human resource management by headquarters -, an argument that management at overseas subsidiaries of Japanese and western countries differ because of this difference in cultural context, and that it gives adverse effects to successful localization.